shreyashg-sopho/A-good-person-/The CLIFF.md

 ---

 ## The Idea
-Life, for most of us, revolves around five key pillars: **Career, Love, Identity, Family, and Friends.**
+Life in adulthood, for most of us, revolves around five key pillars: **Career, Love, Identity, Family, and Friends.**
 If you pause and give each of these a color—**Green, Yellow, or Red**—you’ll instantly get a picture of where you stand.

 No numbers, no overthinking.
 Just a simple color check.